DogukanZengin/FavouriteQuotes/Quotes.md

  - Event sourcing is all about storing facts and any time you have “state” (structural models)—they are first-level derivative off of your facts.
 And they are transient. @Greg Young, Code on the Beach, 2014
  - There are only two hard things in computer science: cache invalidation and naming things. @Phil Karlton
  - Organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations. @Melvin Conway
+ - In science if you know what you are doing you should not be doing it.In engineering if you do not know what you are doing you should not be doing it.